The Organization

 - Respond promptly to emergency calls and tenant generated Incident Reports, taking appropriate action and answering/responding or notifying appropriate authorities of emergencies.

-- Establish an awareness of the well-being of the Society`s tenants and report concerns to supervisor and Tenant Relations Representative.
+- Establish an awareness of the well-being of the Society`s tenants.

 - Promote recycling and compost programs and follow procedures for appropriate pick-up of garbage and junk removal.